oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

 ## Task 4: Creating vector embedding using PLSQL packages and storing in vector store

 In the below SQL statement we are storing DOC\_ID from MY\_BOOKS table and its corresponding text chunks and vector embedding in the columns embed\_data & embed\_vector of table vector\_store.
-The statement converts to text chunks and chunks to vector embeddings in a single insert statement.
+The statement converts the document to text chunks and chunks to vector embeddings in a single insert statement.

-Note that we are using the local ONNX model for embedding, this ensures no data is sent outside the database which is more secure and faster to create emmbedding as there are no API calls across internet.
+Note that we are using the local ONNX model for embedding, this ensures no data is sent outside the database which is more secure and faster to create embedding as there are no API calls across internet.

 **1 - Create the vector embedding**